DavidLMS/aphra/README.md

     ```bash
     docker build -t aphra .
     ```
-    > **Note:** If you encounter permission errors during the build, try running the command with `sudo`:
+    > **Note:** If you encounter permission errors during the build, try running the command with `sudo`.
-    ```bash
-    sudo docker build -t aphra .
-    ```

 2. Ensure the entry script has execution permissions.
 Run the following command:
     ```bash
     chmod +x entrypoint.sh
     ```
-    > **For Windows users:** You can add execute permissions using Git Bash or WSL (Windows Subsystem for Linux):
+    > **For Windows users:** You can add execute permissions using Git Bash or WSL (Windows Subsystem for Linux).
-    ```bash
-    chmod +x entrypoint.sh
-    ```
 If you’re using PowerShell or Command Prompt, you might not need to change permissions, but ensure the script is executable in your environment.

 3. Understand the `docker run` command:
     - `-v $(pwd):/workspace`: This option mounts your current directory (`$(pwd)` in Unix-like systems, `%cd%` in Windows) to the `/workspace` directory inside the container.
 This allows the container to access files in your current directory.
     - `aphra`: This is the name of the Docker image you built in step 1.
     - `English Spanish`: These are the source and target languages for translation.
 Replace them with the languages you need.
-    - `/workspace/input.md`: This is the path to the input file within the container.
-Ensure this matches the name and location of your input file on your host machine.
+    - `input.md`: This is the path to the input file on your host machine.
-    - `/workspace/output.md`: This is the path where the translated output will be saved within the container.
-The translated text will be written to `output.md` in your current directory on the host.
+    - `output.md`: This is the path where the translated output will be saved on your host machine.

 4. Run the Docker container:
     ```bash
-    docker run -v $(pwd):/workspace aphra English Spanish /workspace/input.md /workspace/output.md
+    docker run -v $(pwd):/workspace aphra English Spanish input.md output.md
     ```

 5. Display the translation by printing the content of the output file: